superRaytin/slices/README.md

 # slices

-Converting image into slices by the given reference lines
+Slice given area into blocks by the given reference lines

 ```
 var Slices = require('slices');